 We take the extra step and formulate accordingly between puppy and adult dogs.
 Our menu offers 2 Puppy Formulas for dogs up to 12 months (14 months for large breeds) with the right amounts of nutrients for growth and reproduction.
 Our 4 Adult Formulas meet the nutritional needs that change as the dog ages.

 Starting a raw diet is the best switch you can make for your dog.
 To make the switch, slowly transitioning will be the best way to begin your dog's journey to an easy raw diet.

 Remember to note that if your dog has been eating processed foods, switching to raw will come as a slight shock to their digestive system.
-To help with this, we recommend sticking to one type of protein in your dog’s meals for at least the first week, and possibly longer if they have diarrhea after 7 days.
-Remember, this is new to them so they make take some time to acclimate to their new diet.
+To help with this, we recommend sticking to one type of protein in your dog's meals for at least the first week and possibly longer if they have diarrhea after seven days.
+Remember, this is new to them, so they take some time to acclimate to their new diet.

 Our formulas come in 1 lb packages and make it easy to feed raw dog food.